DudeThatsErin/OneNoteWiki/README.md

 ## Community

-Join our vibrant community of developers:
+Join our vibrant community of OneNote users:

-- **Discord Server:** Real-time chat, help, and discussions
+- **Discord Server:** Real-time chat, OneNote tips, and discussions
-- **Reddit Community:** Long-form discussions and Q&A
+- **Reddit Community:** Long-form discussions and OneNote Q&A
 - **GitHub Issues:** Bug reports and feature requests
+- **OneNote Bot:** Automated help and commands for Discord

 ## Deployment